FlorenceBuchelet/P1/README.md

-# WILD CODE SCHOOL - Web Developer Septembre 2023
+# WILD CODE SCHOOL - Web Developer September 2023

 Welcome to the first school project of our team: a Whos's who for the whole promotion.
 We had two weeks to create a one page website.